-Cooking bear meat.
-Those three words generally will cause even the most carnivorous human to turn up their nose.
+How do you cook bear meat?
+That question will generally will cause even the most carnivorous human to turn up their nose.
 But why?
 Prepared and handled properly, bear meat is delicious.
 In fact, in our home, we substitute ground beef recipes for ground bear in almost every scenario.
 We’ve actually come to prefer it and most guests are none the wiser.

 The aversion to bear meat generally arises with the concern of trichinosis.
 Although a warranted concern, with proper handling and cooking methods, it is not only safe but also nutritious, comparable to deer, elk, moose, and caribou.